TakeThatForDataFiz/codewars/README.md

 # codewars
-CodeWars Submissions I have made
+CodeWars Submissions I have made for Python specifically.